Everything You Need to Know About

 Brighten: After they are clean and dry for at least 24 hours, rub each dry shell with baby oil or mineral oil.

-Did you miss scalloping season?
+Will you miss scalloping season?

 There is still plenty to do!
 You can still fish, rent a pontoon or a kayak to go explore!